Selectors to pick squad for West Indies tour on July 19, no clarity on Dhoni's future yet

 “The question arises that who is allowing the players to pick and choose?
 Are they taking the call themselves or are they duly informing the selectors?
 The general feeling is that there needs to better communication on this issue,” said another BCCI official.

 “You can’t pick and choose.
 Most World Cup-bound players played all games of the IPL and did not ask for rest back then,” he added.
-(PTI)
+(AGENCIES)

 Editorial